 Indigegogy is a term coined by Stan Wilson, a Cree Elder and Educator.
 Indigegogy uses Indigenous knowledge, literature and scholarship and is centred on land-based education.
-Indigegogy engages Indigenous methodology such as circle work and lifts up traditional teachings, ceremonies and practices.
+Indigegogy engages Indigenous methodology such as circle work to uplift traditional teachings, ceremonies and practices.
 Indigegogy is a decolonizing practice that builds on the resurgence of Indigenous ways of knowing, teaching and learning.

 Kitchener-Waterloo, Ontario is located on the traditional territory of the Neutral, Anishnawbe and Haudenosaunee peoples.
 We are grateful for all the Indigenous people who continue to care for and remain interconnected with this land.
 Miigwech, Nia:wen for knowing that our ongoing survival is connected to the land.